dionhaefner/cces-sem-botero/README.md

 > **PNAS**, 112 (1): 184-189, 2015.
 > http://www.pnas.org/content/112/1/184.full

 Minor changes have been applied to the model in order to test its robustness.
 This code now fully supports multiple parallel environments and migration between them.
+To be precise, the following adjustments have been made to the model suggested by Botero et al.:

+* Introduced support for multiple parallel environments between which migration takes place
+* Additional environmental parameter `O` (constant offset)
+* A scale function that diminishes the effect of genes on insulation for extreme values (currently logarithmical)
+* New genes dubbed `m` and `ma` encoding the probability to (reversibly) migrate to another random environment

 ### Installation

-You will need to have Python 2.7 or 3.x installed, along with the usual numerical packages like NumPy, Matplotlib and Pandas.
+You will need to have Python 2.7 or 3.x installed, along with the usual numerical packages like `NumPy`, `Matplotlib` and `Pandas`.
 A convenient way to get all this is [Anaconda Python](https://store.continuum.io/cshop/anaconda/), which is available for all major OS, and free of charge.
 Another highly recommended package that is not included with Anaconda Python is [Seaborn](https://www.stanford.edu/~mwaskom/software/seaborn/), which provides powerful tools of high-end data visualization.
 You can get this either from source or run

 >	$ pip install seaborn